Interested in moving to Colombia? Here’s what you need to know:

 Colombia: Quick Facts

-- The Republic of Colombia has a population of ~49.1 million (according to a 2017 census), and has an area of ~1.14 million sq. km.
+- The Republic of Colombia has a population of around 51.5 million, and has an area of ~1.14 million sq. km.
 It is divided into 32 departments (departamentos) and a District Capital.

 - Overall, the country has a relatively small immigrant population that, for several decades, has hovered at just above 100,000.
 The latest official figures as reported by the United Nations shows Colombia in 2013 of having 129,000 immigrants, or less than 0.3% of the total population.
 Most immigrants are located either near the capital city, Bogota, or along the Caribbean coasts and islands.

 - Colombia has a strong growing economy, supported by increased oil production, a rapidly expanding technological sector, and by its (world-renowned) coffee industry.

 - Though Colombia has had a violent reputation in the past, its crime rate has decreased significantly in the past decade.
 Most offences are tied to narcotics trafficking, and are most common in outlying, dilapidated parts of large cities.

 - It is considered to be one the world’s mega-diverse countries.
 This means that a majority of the Earth’s species can be found within its borders.
 Thousands of butterflies, birds, and fish are endemic to the country, which also boasts over 50,000 different types of plants.
 This is, in part, due to Colombia’s incredibly diverse landscape.
 Snow-capped mountains along the Andean range, the lush jungles of the Amazon rainforest, vast savannahs, and gorgeous sandy beaches can all be explored without leaving the country.

 - Colombia is the only South American country that has direct access to both the Pacific and Caribbean oceans.
 Its coasts are popular destinations for vacationers from around the world.
 Each major port provides a strategic advantage to the import and export industry.